When I first started smoking meat, I figured more smoke meant more flavor.

 Thick white or grey smoke may look impressive, but it often means:

-Instead, you want “thin blue smoke” — a wispy, almost invisible stream of clean-burning flavor.
+Instead, you want “thin blue smoke”, an almost invisible stream of clean-burning flavor.

 Thin Blue Smoke vs. White Clouds